Adamorocco/New-Df/README.md

 # Welcome to my new and cute texture pack
-I originally just ported the new emojis uproxide added to his server.
+I originally just ported the new emojis uproxide added to her server.
 But I did the original faces and ported it to other mods
 # What mods are supported?
 At the moment, the suppoted mods are: